 The LHHL at the University of Illinois at Urbana-Champaign is a multidisciplinary research laboratory dedicated to studying the connection between greenery and human health.

-A selection of notable and well-known studies.
+A selection of notable new and classic papers, articles and studies.

 Is Green Education Blue or Red?
 State-Level Environmental Education Program Development Through the Lens of Red- and Blue-State Politics Richard Craig Crouch and Dorian S. Abbot (2009)

 Place-Based Education Evaluation Collaborative - Quantifying a Relationship Between Place-based Learning and Environmental Quality EPA-funded study shows that environmental education programs can measurably improve environmental quality.

 Natural Learning Initiative Research and Projects Located within the N.C.
 State University School of Design, the NLI provides research, technical assistance and case studies on natural outdoor playspaces.